Sep 19, 2023 By Geoff Parent 7 min

 You can find these fields in the App Content section of your Google Play Console dashboard.
 You do not need to fill out this information in any particular order, however, it must be completed fully in order to proceed to app review.

 You will need to provide detailed metadata and content information about your app before submitting it for review.
 This is done on your Google Play Console dashboard under Store Presence > Store Settings.
-Simply follow the information fields and fill out the metadata as accurately as possible.
-It’s important to include quality descriptions, screenshots, previews, categorizations, etc, that accurately reflect the core experience of the app.

 TIP: Now is also a good time to revisit the initial metadata you created for your app (App Name, Default Language, App or Game, Free or Paid) to ensure it is still accurate.